danrot/danrot.github.io/_posts/2020-03-28-creating-highly-customizable-html-presentation-with-markdown-and-pandoc.md

 updated [`presentation-template`](https://github.com/danrot/presentation-template).
 This allows to adjust styling just once and have it in all my presentations, after updating the package using git submodules.
-I also got rid of the graphviz integration and adjusted the `Makefile`, so that dot is only used if the files changed since the last generation, which allowed to shorten the build time by a lot if diagrams have already been generated.*
+I also got rid of the graphviz integration and adjusted the `Makefile`, so that dot is only used if the files changed since the last generation, which allowed to shorten the build time by a lot if diagrams have already been generated.
+Read more about [this extraction and the improved build step in another blog](/2021/03/06/use-git-submodules-and-make-for-simple-code-sharing.html).*

 ***Warning**: This is a rather long blog post explaining also some details.
 If you are just interested in the end result you might want to jump the the [conclusion](#conclusion) right away*